 Over the past four decades, Ruth Bader Ginsburg has become an icon and pioneer of gender equality and women’s rights.
-RBG passed away last Friday- we have lost an honorable and legendary fighter.
-That being said, it is important to commemorate her accomplishments.
-We owe many of our rights to Ginsburg, so it’s important to recognize her accomplishments.
-Although she had obstacles thrown at her from every which way, Ginsburg endured them time after time; through her fight, RBG changed the course of history and in turn impacted modern America immensely.
+RBG passed away last Friday, leaving many of us heartbroken – we have lost an honorable and legendary fighter.
+That being said, it is incredibly important to commemorate RBG.
+We owe many of our rights to Ginsburg, so it’s crucial to honor her life accomplishments.
+Although she had obstacles thrown at her from every which way, Ginsburg endured them time after time; through her fight, RBG changed the course of history and in turn impacted America immensely.

 Ruth Bader Ginsburg attended Harvard Law School as one of nine women.
 Despite obstacles surrounding gender inequalities at the time, RBG came through and proved herself a fighter when she graduated at the top of her class.